 Lets Bake

-- Preheat oven to 400 with dutch oven in it to heat up.
-Place a large baking sheet on lower rack.
-This will help the bottom of your bread not be so hard. under parchment add a small amount of water ( 3 tbsps)Place dough in dutch oven and bake with lid on for 20 mins. remove lid and continue baking for 40 mins.Remove bread from dutch oven and allow bread to cool completely before cutting into it.
+- Place a large baking sheet on lower rack.
+This helps that bottom not burn.Place dough in dutch oven and bake with lid on at 500 for 30 mins. remove lid and lower heat to 450 continue baking for 30-40 mins. ( internal temp should be 210)Remove bread from dutch oven and allow bread to cool completely before cutting into it.

 Some links are amazon affiliate links.
 I do make a small commission from at no cost to you.